HoGentTIN/linux-training-hogent/modules/scripting_functions/030-content.md

 ## return status

-As stated before, it is not possible to specify a return type and in fact, a Bash function only has an *exit status* like a command.
+As stated before, it is not possible to specify a return type and in fact, a Bash function only has an *exit status*, just like a command.
 The exit (or return) status of a function is either the status of the last command that was executed inside the function, or the status specified with the builtin command `return STATUS`, with `STATUS` an integer value between 0 and 255.
-Return status 0 is interpreted as *success* or a logical *true*, any other value as *failure* or a logical *false* (just like commands!).
+Return status 0 is interpreted as *success* or a logical *true*, any other value as *failure* or a logical *false* (also just like commands!).

 In the example below, the functions `true_f` and `false_f` behave like the corresponding boolean commands `true` and `false`: